radlisowski/radlisowski.github.io/README.md

 The testing workflow is defined in `.github/workflows/playwright.yml` and includes the following steps:

 1. **Checkout Repository**: Retrieves the latest code from the repository.
+2. **Start official Playwright container**: Spins up a Playwright docker container to execuit the tests in.
 2. **Setup Node.js**: Configures the Node.js environment.
 3. **Install Dependencies**: Installs necessary packages using `npm ci`.
 4. **Install Playwright Browsers**: Sets up required browsers for testing.